 Read about some of the experiences of people who have completed the course:

 Yes, the course is closely connected to DRA’s Farmer Network, a group devoted to making connections between beginning and established farmers through resource sharing and education.
 Opportunities within the Farmer Network include access to on-farm internships/apprenticeships, farm tours and field days, land and equipment linking, and more.

 Classes begin in December and will be held in Rapid City, SD at the West River Ag Center.

 How do I apply and when is the deadline?

 Class size is limited and early application is encouraged.
-The deadline for applications is Oct.
-31, 2014.
+Deadline was Oct.
+31, however we will accept applications until the class fills.
+Apply ASAP.
 A $100 non-refundable deposit is required with your application.
 Applications can be completed online or in paper format.
 Information packets and paper copies of the application are also available.

 What is the tuition and is there financial aid?